Inochi2D/inochi2d/README.md

 to the GPU, you can add `--d-version=IN_VEC3_POSITION` as an argument, which will change the VtxData to use a 3D vector to store the vertex position.

+You can alternatively download precompiled versions of the SDK from the [Releases](https://github.com/Inochi2D/inochi2d/releases).

 ## Build Configurations
 Add with `--config=`